-We offer a second chance at life - It starts today!
+You have a second chance at life - Call now It starts today!

-Our job is to pull back the veil of hopelessness to reveal a new life beyond addiction.
+We will help you pull back the veil of hopeless addiction to reveal in you new life beyond your imagination.

 Backed by our professionalism and 354 years of staff sobriety we know the journey you are about to begin.
 We use compassion to inspire people trapped in addiction.
 We give people new hope to get to an honest place in their life.
 When honesty establishes, they can use honesty to build up confidence and get to the heart of the addiction and begin recovery.